wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-5/README.md

 First authenticated our local npm client using the `$ npm login` command. provides the ability to set up access controls so that certain users can publish to specific modules or scopes.

+## #️⃣ Preparing and publishing your module to npm

+Publishing your module to the npm registry will make it available for other developers to find and include in their application.
+This is how the `npm` ecosystem operates: developers will author and `publish` modules to `npm` for other developers to consume and reuse in their `Node.js` application.

+First authenticated our local `npm` client using the `$ npm login` command. `npm` provides the ability to set up access controls so that certain users can publish to specific modules or scopes.

 `$ npm login` identifies who you are and where you're entitled to publish.
-It is also possible to log out using `$ npm logout`. you can authorize your npm client `npm login` but it is depend on below `.npmrc` set npm configuration variables, such as credentials, registry location
-.npmrc file to use for reference:
+It is also possible to log out using `$ npm logout`.

+Can authorize your npm client `$ npm login` but it is depend on below `.npmrc` set npm configuration variables, such as credentials, registry location `.npmrc` file to use for reference:

 ```sh
 registry=https://registry.npmjs.com/